BloodhoundAllfather/v2ray-manager/README.md

 # About The Project
 `v2ray-manager` is a command line tool for managing v2ray users via Python3.
 You can add, delete and list users, see v2ray config file and also restart the `v2ray` service.
-It also generates `VMESS` URIs to be used in any application.
+It also generates URI based on the `v2ray` configuration to be used in any application.
 It's written in a single Python3 script file.

 The script has five global variables that four of them can be read from a file.
 If you don't want to have a configuration file, you can just change the values inside the script.
 The global variables are:
 ```python